REALFB007/XSS-AutoPwn-Demo/README.md

 XSS AutoPwn Demo is a Python-based tool that automates the process of detecting and exploiting Reflected Cross-Site Scripting (XSS) vulnerabilities.
 It uses Flask for the dashboard, Selenium for browser automation, and ReportLab for generating professional PDF reports.

+## Website used for Exploitation
+Damn Vulnerable Web Application(DVWA)

 The tool automatically:

 Locates target input fields